On steady and expanding Ricci solitons with asymptotic symmetries: Global symmetry principles

-Next, we promote the decay obtained from Proposition \ref{prop:superpoly-decay} to superexponential.
-This will be done using two decay estimates for functions which are drift-subharmonic outside a compact set.
-The first is a simple application of soliton identities and the maximum principle. \begin{lemma} Suppose $u$ is a function such that $\Delta_f u \geq 0$ outside a compact set and $u \to 0$ at infinity.
+Finally, we record a simple application of soliton identities and the maximum principle. \begin{lemma} Suppose $u$ is a function such that $\Delta_f u \geq 0$ outside a compact set and $u \to 0$ at infinity.
 Then $u \leq Ce^{-f}$ on $M$ for some $C>0$. \end{lemma} \begin{proof} Recall that $R \geq 0$ on any steady GRS.
 By this and \eqref{eq:identity-1},

 Choose $\rho > 0$ large so that $\Delta_f u \geq 0$ on $\{f > \rho\}$.
 Choose $C > 0$ large so that $u - Ce^{-f} < 0$ on $\{f=\rho\}$.
 We have